juliocesarcoutinho/portifolio/README.md

 ## Tarefas

-O controle de tarefas ja esta sendo realizadas no Github
+As tarefas esta sendo realizadas no Github

 ## Icones